M64GitHub/movycat/README.md

 **movycat** plays videos directly in your terminal.
 It renders the video to ANSI half block characters in full RGB, using the [movy](https://github.com/M64GitHub/movy) rendering engine, and supports synced audio playback using SDL2.

 All formats that ffmpeg can decode are supported.
-This includes h64, mp4, avi, mkv, ...
+This includes h64, mp4, avi, mkv, webm files, ...

 ```bash
 Usage: